fredericbarrau/jira-pr-check-python/README.md

-# Jira Github PR Check
+# Cloud Function: Jira Github PR Check

 Cloud function used as a Github Webhook.
 Will check if a PR name is properly linked to a jira ticket.